A Dallas Cowboys football blog

 Cowboys loss comes in blowout fashion against Lions in Week 6

 Well, that game was positively awful.
-The Dallas Cowboys loss in this game was in the bag from the first quarter as the Detroit Lions played bully-ball from start to finish.
+The Dallas Cowboys loss in this game was in the bag from the first quarter as the Detroit Lions played bully-ball from the start to the 47-9 finish.

 Dallas started hot with a tipped pass reception from Rico Dowdle, followed by a one-hand grab by CeeDee Lamb, and from there I don’t think I can think of a single positive moment.